camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 <div data-bpmn-diagram="guides/user-guide/process-engine/process-instance-modification/example1"></div>

 The model shows a simple process for processing a loan application.
 Let us assume that a loan application has arrived, the loan application has been evaluated, and it was determined to decline the application.
-That means, the process instances has the following activity instance state:
+That means, the process instance has the following activity instance state:

 ```
 ProcessInstance